port-labs/ocean/integrations/azure/README.md

 #### Azure Infrastructure

 - **Azure Subscription**: You'll need an Azure subscription to deploy the integration.
 - **Azure Resource Group**: The integration need to be deployed to an Azure Resource Group, you can pass an existing one, or the integration will create a new one.
-(To override add `resource_group_id: <your-resource-group-id>`)
+(To override add `-var='resource_group_id=<your-resource-group-id>'`)
 - **Azure Container App**: The integration will be deployed using Azure Container App.
-Which requires some extra infrastructure to be deployed, by default if not specified otherwise we will deploy the associate infrastructure.
+Which requires some extra infrastructure to be deployed, by default if not specified otherwise we will deploy the required infrastructure.
   - **Azure Log Analytics Workspace**: The integration will create a new Log Analytics Workspace to store the logs of the integration.
-(To override add `log_analytics_workspace_id: <your-log-analytics-workspace-id>`)
+(To override add `-var='log_analytics_workspace_id=<your-log-analytics-workspace-id>'` to the terraform apply command)
   - **Azure Container App Environment**: The integration will create a new Container App Environment to deploy the integration to.
-(To override add `container_app_environment_id: <your-app-environment-id>`)
+(To override add `-var='container_app_environment_id=<your-app-environment-id>'` to the terraform apply command)

 #### Azure Event Grid
 - **Azure Event Grid System Topic**: To allow the integration to receive events from Azure, an Event Grid System Topic of type `Microsoft.Resources.Subscriptions` will be needed.
 The integration will create a new System Topic and will subscribe to it.
-(Due to a limitation in Azure only one Event Grid System Topic of type `Microsoft.Resources.Subscriptions` can be created per subscription, so if you already have one you'll need to pass it to the integration using `event_grid_system_topic_name: <your-event-grid-system-topic-name>`) Further example on how to create the System Topic will be provided later on in the documentation.
+(Due to a limitation in Azure only one Event Grid System Topic of type `Microsoft.Resources.Subscriptions` can be created per subscription, so if you already have one you'll need to pass it to the integration using `-var='event_grid_system_topic_name=<your-event-grid-system-topic-name>'`) Further example on how to create the System Topic will be provided later on in the documentation.
 - **Azure Event Grid Subscription**: To Pass the events from the System Topic to the integration, an Event Grid Subscription will be needed.
 The integration will create a new Subscription and will pass the events to the integration.